Comment on page

 - Group Viewer enables read-only access.
 Note that to set an API token to be read-only and unable to write to the platform, you must use a service account and set it to Group Viewer.
 See Snyk API token permissions users can control.

 - Group Admin enables full administrator access.

-- Group Member associates a service account to a group but does not grant any specific access.
+- Group Member associates a service account with a group but does not grant any specific access.

-For Organization service accounts, choose from the standard roles, Org Admin or Org Collaborator, or a custom role if you have any set up.
+For Organization service accounts, choose from the standard roles, Org Admin or Org Collaborator, or a custom role if you have set up any custom roles.
 See Managing permissions for the scope of the Org Admin and Org Collaborator roles.

 The token is generated and displayed.

-Make sure you copy this token as you won’t see it again.
-You can click Close and Hide once you've copied the token; whether you do or not, when you navigate away from this page the token will no longer be visible.
-This is a security standard to keep your tokens safe.
+Make sure you copy this token, as you will not see it again.
+You can click Close and Hide once you have copied the token; whether you do or not, when you navigate away from this page, the token will no longer be visible.
+This is a standard security practice to keep your tokens safe.